This is my present to you ~ an Audiophile Christmas Special

 General impression ~

-The cables were delivered in a regular carton – they come via Lietuvos Paštas, or Lithuanian Post.
+The cables were delivered in a regular carton by Lithuanian Post.
 When buying a Perkune cord, the shipment is already included in the price.
 Usually, the package takes about 3-4 days from the date of dispatch.
-In the carton, the cables are wrapped in a plastic bag, the plugs are additionally secured with small plastic bags.
+The cables are wrapped in a plastic bag, and the plugs are additionally secured with small plastic bags.
 Simple but effective!

 Cable construction ~